iAmMe27/SMEFT-but-Sexy/index.md

 ### Credits and Thanks
 - You, for actually reading the entirety of the README
-- Luca|EzioTheDeadPoet for making SMEFT which this modlist is based on
+- LucaEzioTheDeadPoet for making SMEFT which this modlist is based on
-- Halgari and everyone on the Wabbajack Team
+- Halgari and everyone on the Wabbajack team
 - All the mod authors that made the mods featured in this list

 ### Contact